Judaism’s rich curse traditions (Defixiones, Part 8)

 I hand over to you angels of disquiet who stand upon the fourth step, the life and the soul and the spirit of N son of N so that you may tie him in chains of iron and bind him to a bronze yoke.
 Do not give sleep, nor slumber, nor drowsiness to his eyelids; let him weep and cry like a woman at childbirth, and do not permit any (other) man to release him (from this spell).

+I ran across a striking example of a curse which was to be inscribed on “a strip of lead pipe”.¹ The formula and physical form seem consistent with a defixio (lead curse tablet).
 In this series of articles, we’ve explored ancient Europe, the ancient Near East (ANE) and North Africa, but this example bears looking into and takes us further in the direction begun in the previous Part.

 The source might be a bit controversial as the actual manuscript is dated quite late—from the late third century to early fourth CE.
 Still this text, the Sefer HaRazim (ספר הרזים, “Book of Secrets”, SHR hereafter), purports itself to be much older, having been given to Noah by Raziel (רזיאל), the “Angel of Mysteries”, eventually being passed down to Solomon (שְׁלֹמֹה), who was renowned for his wisdom and mystical powers.
 Some see SHR as belonging to Hellenistic Judaism, while others see it as merely heretical.

 First a bit more about the source: the SHR was pieced together by Jewish scholar Mordecai Margalioth from a group of fragmentary manuscripts known as the Cairo Geniza in the mid-’60s.
-The dating is also uncertain as much of the Geniza is still more recent, leading some to push for a still later date, but there is no indication that this book was original and not copied from still earlier versions.
-In fact, similar to a book of recipes it was likely collecting previously extant scattered folklore and magical information into one cohesive treatise.
-And as we’ve seen there is a general Western bias toward moving dates later for ANE materials.
-There is actually some doubt about the entire concept of Hellenistic Judaism—implying a joining of Greek mysticism with Jewish religious tradition—as relates to various texts, including SHR:2
+The dating is also uncertain as much of the Geniza is still more recent, leading some to push for a still later date, but there is no indication this book was original and not copied from still earlier versions.
+In fact, similar to a book of recipes, it was likely collecting previously extant scattered folklore and magical information into one cohesive treatise.
+And as we’ve seen, there is a general Western bias toward moving dates later for ANE materials.
+There is actually some doubt about the entire concept of Hellenistic Judaism—implying a joining of Greek mysticism with Jewish religious tradition—as relates various texts, including SHR:²

 Sefer HaRazim cannot be dismissed as mere magic and superstition.
 Nor can evidence […] hitherto considered to be “pagan,” be ignored, especially where the documents are shot through and through with Judaic allusions and possess little or no pagan references.

 The bit of biblical evidence for cursing I provided in Part 7 was really aimed at establishing the practice among the Canaanites whose land the Israelites had moved into in the Book of Judges, adopting some of their customs.
-In short I was looking at it as an outlier and didn’t expect to find a rich tradition within Judaism proper.
+In short, I was looking at it as an outlier and didn’t expect to find a rich tradition within Judaism proper.
 But I was wrong—it’s everywhere—so I’ll end up quoting myself a bit here.
-As an example of how curse-laden even the religious canon is, most of Deuteronomy 28 is taken up with imprecations against those failing to obey God.
+As an example of how curse-laden the religious canon is, most of Deuteronomy 28 is taken up with imprecations against those failing to obey God.

 One important element of cursing both in the Graeco-Roman world and in the ANE is that of the dead mediating help from (the) god(s): I’ve laid out the practice of depositing defixiones in necropoleis and, as we saw in the previous part, Assyrian texts present remedies for when one’s figurine has been “handed over to Eresh’k’ikal (𒀭𒊩𒆠𒃲, Queen of the Underworld) in dilapidated places,” which is to say tombs, where one who is dead performs this mediative function.
 While this may seem to some to be at odds with Judeo-Christian values, it’s actually been there since way before Christendom’s reliquaries of saints’ body parts.
 The tomb of Rachel at the north entrance to Bethlehem has been a place of pilgrimage from ancient times—i.e., before Israel was subjugated by the Neo-Assyrians in 722 BCE—to this very day, with barren women visiting to pray directly to the matriarch to grant them progeny.
 David, Maimonides, and Rabbi Simeon Bar Yochai, apparently also fall into this category.
-Such a deceased matriarch or patriarch is:3
+Such a deceased matriarch or patriarch is:⁴

 […] privy to the requests of supplicants and himself has, as it were, the ear of the deity.
 That the deceased constitutes an active intermediary, rather than a passive instrument of communication, seems evident in that prayer may be addressed to the deceased rather than to a divine being.
 More properly put, the deceased has become a divine being in some serious sense, and therefore like God or an angel, may be efficaciously beseeched in prayer.